vkokkinis/identity-iris-keycloak-image/README.md

 ### keycloak-metrics-spi

 There are the metrics extension used [keycloak-metrics-spi](https://github.com/aerogear/keycloak-metrics-spi).
+The extension has not been modified and is used as is.

 When you deploy Keycloak using this image, a new REST endpoint is made
 available: `https://my-keycloak-instance/auth/realms/master/metrics`.